 It is part of the richly themed Wizarding World of Harry Potter and is located inside Hogwarts Castle (which serves as the ride’s queue and is so intricately detailed, it could be an attraction in itself).

 Harry Potter and the Forbidden Journey is an update on the groundbreaking attraction first introduced at the original Wizarding World at Universal Orlando’s Islands of Adventure.
 When it debuted in Hollywood, it one-upped its Florida counterpart by presenting its media in 3D.
 That caused some passengers to experience nausea, however, Universal has since removed the 3D imagery.
 Since the media is rendered in high resolution, the loss of 3D does not greatly impact the attraction.

 With its old-school trams, jokey tour guides, and stops in the studio’s backlot at an Old West set and other locations that date back decades, you might think the Studio Tour would be a nostalgia-filled snoozefest.
 But you’d be wrong.

 Transformers: The Ride-3D

 Using a groundbreaking roving motion base ride system that Universal Creative developed (for The Amazing Adventures of Spider-Man at Universal Orlando), Transformers: The Ride 3D takes passengers into the world of the popular Michael Bay movies through a dark ride.
 The action is frenetic, and the visuals are dazzling.
-Like Harry Potter and the Forbidden Journey, this is one of the premier attractions in all of the park.
+Like Harry Potter and the Forbidden Journey, this is one of the park’s premier attractions.

 Despicable Me Minion Mayhem